Learn how mobile encryption can protect the data on your device

 This can also protect you from liability.
 If a device is lost or stolen, and it was fully encrypted, organizations don’t have to report a breach.

-What should I apply encryption to?
+What should I use encryption for?

-Encryption is really useful for laptops and other smaller devices that can be physically stolen/lost.
+Encryption is useful for laptops and other smaller devices that can be physically stolen/lost.
 This ensures that should a laptop, phone, USB, etc. is stolen or lost, the data is still secured.
 While it may be true that encrypting mobile devices is not required by all government or financial mandates, taking this extra step in security can help many organizations.

-Basically, you should consider encryption for any mobile device that is storing sensitive data.
+You should consider encryption for any mobile device that is storing sensitive data.

 What type of encryption should I get?